-You’re telling them how this product helps them solve their problems.
-You’re helping them.
-You’re trying to.
+You’re trying to help them.
 That’s why you build your site and blog and tell them about things.

 You’re here because you want to help them.
-And starting with a positive note at the beginning of your post is a quick start.
+And starting with a positive note at the beginning of your post is a good start.

 Instead of telling your readers what to do, let them figure out themselves.
 For writing fiction, it’s “Show.
 Don’t tell.”
 In blogging, it’s showing how the readers’ lives improve by reading your post.

 To succeed, you need to give concrete examples or descriptive consequences of their decisions.
 That is if they choose not to follow what you have written.

 But that doesn’t mean you coerce them to do something.
 What you’re providing is a mere suggestion and nothing else.